14 Things Confident People Would Never Do—So You Shouldn’t Either

 Get lost in the details

 Getting bogged down by too many choices or small details is a surefire way to appear less confident, Sanok says.
 Eventually you have to make the best choice you can with the information you have and move forward with it.
 “Confident people learn to focus on the one thing that will make everything else easier,” he explains.
 “They don’t waste time and energy on the small stuff.”
 You have to figure out what’s really key to your happiness and success and what isn’t—and then let that other stuff go.
-And if that little stuff includes unfolded socks or a bulging file cabinet, relax, there are some real upsides to being messy.

 Spend all their time at work